 The second, transitory component ε{it} is assumed to have zero mean, to be independent over time and independent of η{is} for all s.
 Even though more general moving average representations are commonly used in the literature, the biennial nature of the PSID data makes this assumption more plausible.
 Model (1)-(2) is intended as a representation of the uncertainty about persistent and transitory labor income in future periods that households face when deciding how much to spend and save.
-Our approach can be extended to allow for a moving average ε component, provided additional time periods are available, and for an unobserved time-invariant household-specific effect in addition to the two latent time-varying components η and ε (as done in the Supplementary Appendix).
+Our approach can be extended to allow for a higher-order Markov η process or a moving average ε component, provided additional time periods are available, and for an unobserved time-invariant householdspecific effect in addition to the two latent time-varying components η and ε (as done in the Supplemental Material).

-Survey data like the PSID are often contaminated with errors (Bound et al., 2001).
+Survey data like the PSID are often contaminated with errors (Bound, Brown, and Mathiowetz (2001)).
 In the absence of additional information, it is not possible to disentangle the transitory innovation from classical measurement error.
-Thus, an interpretation of our estimated distribution of ε{it} is that it represents a mixture of transitory shocks and measurement error.10
+Thus, an interpretation of our estimated distribution of ε{it} is that it represents a mixture of transitory shocks and measurement error.11